wily9434/KelvanBrandt_CSCI2270_FinalProject/Edit-README.md

 -A recommendation is that when playing, there is constant print statement listing the words already guessed that way players don't have to scroll up.
 -Another would be, is to allow player to add words into the bank as well.
--Of course these are just reccomendations and you don't have to do it.
+-Of course these are just reccomendations and you don't have to do it, all up to you.